iagox86/skullsecurity.org/_posts/2018-10-24-technical-rundown-of-webexec.md

 guid: 'https://blog.skullsecurity.org/?p=2340'
 permalink: /2018/technical-rundown-of-webexec
 categories:
-    - Hacking
+    - hacking
-    - NetBIOS/SMB
+    - smb
-    - 'Reverse Engineering'
+    - re
 ---

 This is a technical rundown of a vulnerability that we've dubbed "WebExec".
 The summary is: a flaw in WebEx's WebexUpdateService allows anyone with a login to the Windows system where WebEx is installed to run SYSTEM-level code remotely.
 That's right: this client-side application that doesn't listen on any ports is actually vulnerable to remote code execution!
 A local or domain account will work, making this a powerful way to pivot through networks until it's patched.